martyn82/handbook/docs/_pages/tactics/security/resisting/authenticate-users.md

 top: tactics
 grandparent: tactics-security
 parent: tactics-security-resisting
+excerpt: Authentication is ensuring that a user or remote computer is actually who it purports to be.
 ---

 Authentication is ensuring that a user or remote computer is actually who it purports to be.
 Passwords, one-time passwords, digital certificates, keys,